This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 Also like mosses, liverworts do not have true leaves, stems, and roots — at least not in the same sense as in vascular plants.
 But for simplicity’s sake, we tend to use these familiar terms instead of “leaflike structure,” “stemlike structure,” and “rhizoids.”

-- The thalloid or thallose liverworts look like green ribbons or scales that grow flat against a surface.
+- Thalloid or thallose liverworts look like green ribbons or scales that grow flat against a surface.
 This part of the plant is called the thallus.
 If the thallus branches, it does so in a Y-shaped pattern.
 There are no clearly defined stems or leaves.

-- The leafy or scaly liverworts are much less familiar to people.
+- Leafy or scaly liverworts are much less familiar to people.
 They may resemble mosses or very tiny ferns.
-They have flattened stems with small, rounded, overlapping, leaflike scales in at least 2 rows; the stems often produce side branches.
+They have flattened stems with small, rounded, overlapping, leaflike scales in at least two rows; the stems often produce side branches.

 The reproductive structures are usually important for identification.
 Those of the leafy liverworts are obscure, variable, and hard for an amateur botanist to see.
 Most of the thalloid liverworts, however, have obvious reproductive structures.
-First are the gemmae cups, which often grow directly on the surface of the thallus and resemble small, open cups.
-These contain vegetative reproductive fragments called gemmae.
-See Life Cycle below for how this works.
+See the Life Cycle section for more information.

 In most cases, it’s easy to distinguish liverworts from mosses, but there are several key differences that can help you separate them: